How Crisis Turned Us Into Mindful Designers

 From the Sketchbook

-South Africa is truly beautiful!
-Drawing has been a good way of taking this beauty in.
-On our recent road trip through Mpumalanga we encountered waterfalls, ravines, forests, and crazy rock formations like this one.
+As laced with problems as it is, South Africa is also beautiful.
+Drawing has been a good way of taking this in.
+On our recent road trip through Mpumalanga we encountered waterfalls, ravines, forests, and crazy rock formations, as well as 100’s of local tourists enjoying themselves.
 For more sketches head over to The Thinking Hand.

 Here’s to a Happy 2025!